manoj9788/tracing-selenium-grid/README.md

 ## Observability
 > *It is a measure of how well internal states of a system can be inferred from knowledge of its external outputs.
 It helps bring visibility into systems.* – Wikipedia

 Tracing is one of the important pillars for measuring observability along with logs and metrics.
-Its a way of thinking about the system, a way of being able to ask the system questions, that you need the answer to when you didn't know the questions beforehand.
+It's a way of thinking about the system, a way of being able to ask the system questions, that you need the answer to when you didn't know the questions beforehand.
 On the other hand, alerting is a way of asking questions when you do know the question beforehand.

-Distributed Tracing can be quite helpful in answering questions for your distibuted system like,
+Distributed Tracing can be quite helpful in answering questions for your distributed system like,

 * Root cause analysis
 * Performance optimisation